 RESPONDENT (OR GROUP OF RESPONDENTS) SUPPORT/ OBJECT/ COMMENT BRIEF SUMMARY OF COMMENTS MAIN ISSUES REQUIRING INVESTIGATION DRAFT GNLP RESPONSE PROPOSED CHANGE TO PLAN Grand Vision Developments Ltd via Jon Jennings (Cheffins Planning) Object Comments objecting to site being considered unreasonable: This site is subject to a current application for residential development.
 The application has not been determined but conversations with Development Control show that there is potential conflict with the Salhouse Neighbourhood Plan.
 The Neighbourhood Plan discourages unrestricted open market housing but has a specific policy relating to development meeting the needs of elderly residents.
-The committed and Re-evaluate the site in the context of change in development proposed For the purposes of the GNLP the proposal for a care home and over 55's accommodation would be assessed against the same criteria as open market housing so it is still considered to be contrary to form and character and disconnected from None - the existing edge proposed developments in Rackheath and Salhouse do not cater for this.

-As a consequence the decision has been made to change the form of development proposed on this site with 1.2ha now proposed for a 60 bed care home with the remainder of the site providing circa 60 dwellings aimed at over 55's accommodation.
-A significant number of these will comprise bungalows.
-33-50% of the units will be affordable i.e. shared equity and rented accommodation.

-The site will still provide 5.09ha of green infrastructure, which will help to reinforce the gap between Salhouse and the development at Rackheath.
-The proposal will also allow for the extension of the Salhouse Country park which will result in a significant community benefit of the village with an absence of footpaths.

-Development in this location relates more closely to the existing and proposed facilities within Rackheath.
-As a consequence, Grand Vision Developments Ltd will work with Network Rail to upgrade the existing level crossing, to provide a safe means of pedestrian access to Rackheath.
-Similar pedestrian upgrades can also be made to Salhouse.
-Due to the nature of the proposed development the issue of a safe walking route to Salhouse Primary School is less relevant.
+The committed and Re-evaluate the site in the context of change in development proposed For the purposes of the GNLP the proposal for a care home and over 55's accommodation would be assessed against the same criteria as open market housing so it is still considered to be contrary to form and character and disconnected from the existing edge None proposed developments in Rackheath of the village with and Salhouse do not cater for this. an absence of footpaths.
+As a consequence the decision has been made to change the form of development Proposals for the proposed on this site with 1.2ha now provision of older proposed for a 60 bed care home with peoples/extra care the remainder of the site providing circa housing have 60 dwellings aimed at over 55's been considered accommodation.
+A significant number of on a settlement these will comprise bungalows.
+33-50% hierarchy basis to of the units will be affordable i.e. shared ensure sustainable equity and rented accommodation. development.
+Salhouse is a The site will still provide 5.09ha of green village where infrastructure, which will help to reinforce limited the gap between Salhouse and the development is development at Rackheath.
+The proposed.
+At a proposal will also allow for the extension strategic level of the Salhouse Country park which will there is not result in a significant community benefit considered to be an overriding need Development in this location relates for extra care more closely to the existing and housing in proposed facilities within Rackheath.
+As Salhouse leading a consequence, Grand Vision to the conclusion Developments Ltd will work with Network that more Rail to upgrade the existing level sustainable crossing, to provide a safe means of locations should pedestrian access to Rackheath.
+Similar be favoured.